denten-books/plain-text/3-format.md

 usage," in a way that can be "universally adapted to the needs of both the owner and the user of the data object" [@benson_method_1998, 2:55].

 !["Concatenated control data and AVI file in memory" [@benson_method_1998].](images/avi-control.png)

 !["Concatenated and encrypted control data and AVI file in memory" [@benson_method_1998].](images/avi-control2.png)

 The associated schematics (pictured here) show data and control codes "concatenated" into the same underlying data structure (in this case, AVI media container format).
-The seemingly innocuous "text control" layer of the 1960s, used to specify formatting and visual style, was now extended to carry mechanisms for legal control, tied to specific legislation.
+The seemingly innocuous "text control" layer that we saw emerge in the 1960s, used to specify formatting and visual style, is now extended to carry mechanisms for legal policing and control, tied to specific acts of legislation.

-The idea of smart contracts contains a notable artifact of implementation, relevant to our discussion on surface reading.
+The idea of smart contracts entails a notable side-effect of implementation, relevant to our discussion on surface reading.
 To the extent that control codes are legible to the interpreter, they are also open to "abuse and circumvention."
 For this reason, encryption plays a key part in the smart contracts system.
-Once intertwined, data and control are often encrypted to prevent "unauthorized access."
-This brings us to the glaring problem at the very heart of smart contract implementation.
-The spirit of contractual law by its very nature demands *explicit* consent.
+Data and control structures embedded into modern documents are encoded in such a way as to to prevent "unauthorized access."
+The reader is by these means able to access the encrypted information only through sanctioned means.
+Any mode of access other than the official is deemed illicit.
+Encryption brings us to the glaring problem at the very heart of smart contracts.
+The spirit of contractual law by its very nature demands explicit consent.
 In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
 The key words in this passage are "external," "objective," and "interpretation."
 By contrast, smart contracts, as described in the patent archive, must rely on encrypted---that is, not human-legible---forms of tacit compliance: neither external, objective, nor available for interpretation.
-The idea of encrypted consent stands in stark opposition to a tradition of contract law that relies on models of consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
-Even if smart contracts were to be accompanied by legible documentation (as Terms of Service, for example), the reader of an electronic book would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism of the document---the implementation still enacted beyond scrutiny, in the form of hidden, encrypted, and purposefully illegible script.
+The idea of encrypted consent stands in stark opposition to a tradition of contract law---and textual interpretation more generally---that relies on models of comprehension and consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
+Even if smart contracts were to be accompanied by legible documents, written in plain text---as Terms of Service, for example---the reader of an electronic book would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism.
+The contract is meaningless if its implementation is enacted beyond scrutiny, in the form of hidden, encrypted, and purposefully illegible scripts.

 Moreover, the Digital Millennium Copyright Act (DMCA) stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title (17.1201.a.1.A)."
 The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
 A technological measure that "effectively controls access" is further defined as a measure that "in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
 For a literary scholar, that means that, when encountering a text on a digital device, reading sometimes *must* limit itself to surface phenomena.
-An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry with it a set of official (even criminal) sanctions.[^ln3-fairuse]
+An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry with penalty, censure, and reprobation.[^ln3-fairuse]

 The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation [@von_lohmann_unintended_2010]."
 Several incidents stand out as particularly relevant to the study of literature.
-One, a security researcher exploring the activity of censorship filters on public library computers was threatened and forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
-Two, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into `.pdf` format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004; @postigo_information_2010].
+In one, a security researcher exploring the activity of censorship filters on public library computers was threatened and forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
+In another, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into `.pdf` format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004;
-Finally, in 2005 Agfa Monotype Corporation took Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009; @von_lohmann_unintended_2010].
-The precedent of these cases could be used to physically limit the efficacy of reading digital texts.
+@postigo_information_2010].
+Finally, in 2005 Agfa Monotype Corporation took Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009;
+@von_lohmann_unintended_2010].
+The precedent of these cases could theoretically be used to physically limit the efficacy of reading digital texts.
 Readers and literary scholars could soon find themselves prohibited from studying the dynamics of censorship, prevented from using computational methods that rely on text mining, and unable to extract the fruits of their philological activity from proprietary annotation platforms.

-[^ln3-fairuse]: DMCA 1201 provides for a number of complicated exemptions, which may, under some interpretations, sanction limited use for academic purposes.
-See @liu_dmca_2003; @ku_critique_2004; @herman_catch_2005;
-@armstrong_digital_2006.

 The impact of DMCA and smart contracts on the practices of reading, writing, and literary analysis is potentially immense.
 In the language of the DMCA, the